 In the 25 years following my decision to downsize from a house and full-time job, I've reflected on the choices I have made.
 As a way of giving you an overview to this material, I would like to share what I have found to be the most helpful choices I've made to simplify my life.

 I've lived in walkable urban areasFirst, my choice to live close to my regular destinations in a walkable urban area throughout this time has been the best decision that I've made.
 (See "Optimize Your Place.")
 This has allowed me to fully concentrate on graduate studies, writing, or just simply living.
-I've gained years of life versus spending accumulated years of my life commuting.
-I have improved my health and engagement with the world through living close to my regular destinations.
-Specifically:

 - My regular work or study destinations during this time (graduate school, my own work) have been within about a 1 km walk (about 10 minutes).
 This greatly simplified all the transportation time I would have otherwise spent in traffic or in a car.